Robot Collapse: Supply Chain Backdoor Attacks Against VLM-based Robotic Manipulation: Methodology: TrojanRobot

 \subsection{Key Intuition}

-Inspired by the modular design of robotic policies, where each module performs a specialized function, our key intuition is to implant a \textit{backdoor module} into the system to induce a backdoor effect across the entire system instead of traditional training-data-poisoning based schemes~\cite{zhang2024detector,gu2019badnets}.
-This backdoor module serves as a general-purpose unit that exploits the input data of the visual perception module (solution I).
-Second, the backdoor module is independent of the training data used by the policy's pre-existing modules (solution II).
-Third, the backdoor module is integrated between the system's modules, enabling the effective exploitation of inter-module knowledge to design the attack (solution III).
+Inspired by the modular design of robotic policies, where each module performs a specialized function, our key intuition is to implant a backdoor module into the system to induce a backdoor effect across the entire system instead of traditional training-data-poisoning based schemes~\cite{zhang2024detector,gu2019badnets}.
+This backdoor module serves as a general-purpose unit that exploits the input data of the visual perception module.
+Second, the backdoor module is independent of the training data used by the policy's pre-existing modules.
+The pipeline of \texttt{TrojanRobot} is shown in~\cref{fig:pipeline}.

-\begin{remark}[Remark II] We are motivated to design a dedicated backdoor module that fulfills three key dimensions: (1) ensuring the RBA's general effectiveness; (2) being a policy-training-data-free RBA; (3) functioning as a modular RBA. \end{remark}
+\begin{remark}[Remark II (\textit{Motivation Behind TrojanRobot})] We are motivated to design a dedicated backdoor module that fulfills two dimensions: ensuring the backdoor effectiveness across diverse VLMs and being policy-training-data-free. \end{remark}